July 12, 2007, Baghdad airstrike: Commentary

 In The Independent on April 8, 2010, human rights activist Joan Smith wrote that the engagements were like a game to the helicopter crew.
 She wrote that the co-pilot urged a dying, unarmed journalist to pick up a weapon as he tried to crawl to safety and that "the Apache crew open[ed] fire on civilians".
 When the crew were informed that a child had been injured by their attack, one initially responded, "Ah damn.
 Oh well", and a minute later continued, "Well, it's their fault for bringing kids into a battle".
 Smith describes this reaction as inhuman.
 She draws parallels with soldiers who suffered post-traumatic stress disorder in earlier wars.
 She continued, "the wars in Iraq and Afghanistan are inflicting huge psychological damage on combatants".
-In refusing to recognize this, the US military fails both its own soldiers and their victims.
-She concluded that command structures need to be in place to identify "combatants with serious psychological problems".
+She says that in refusing to recognize this, the US military fails both its own soldiers and their victims.
+She then concludes that command structures need to be in place to identify "combatants with serious psychological problems".

 On Democracy Now!, Josh Stieber, who was at the time assigned to Bravo Company 2–16, said that although it's natural to "judge or criticize the soldiers", in fact "this is how [they] were trained to act".
 He said that the debate should be re-framed, that it is more appropriate to ask "questions of the larger system" that teaches "doing these things is in the best interests of my own country".
 In 2009, Stieber left the military as a conscientious objector and became a member of Iraq Veterans Against the War.
 In a later interview on the World Socialist Web Site, Stieber said that the attack "exposes so clearly the fallacy of using war as a tool of foreign policy or as a way to supposedly spread 'freedom and democracy' around the world".

 Ethan McCord, a soldier who arrived on the scene after the attack, stated in an interview for the Australian Broadcasting Corporation:

 On June 7, 2010, The New Yorker reported that Kristinn Hrafnsson, an investigative reporter who worked on the Collateral Murder video and later became a spokesman for WikiLeaks, said he had found the owner of the building involved in the incident.
 The owner told him that three families were living in the building and seven residents had died, including his wife and daughter.
 The report stated that the helicopter crew did not know how many people were in the building when they destroyed it with missiles, and that "there is evidence that unarmed people have both entered and are nearby".
 It concluded that an investigating officer would want to know how the armed men were identified as combatants from the earlier engagement; would question the nature of the collateral-damage estimate carried out by the crew before the missiles were launched; and would wish to determine whether a missile attack was a proportionate response to the threat.